 Agricultural extension agents travel throughout their region or district to provide the latest industry information to farmers, ranchers, community groups, and youth groups.
-They may present information on scientific advances, farm management, marketing, production, and other topics that are relevant to agricultural businesses operating in their area.
+They may present details on scientific advances, farm management, marketing, production, and other topics that are relevant to agricultural businesses operating in their area.

 Agents must be familiar with the types of agricultural operations that are taking place in their territory.
 These pursuits may include beef production, dairy farming, irrigated crop farming, fruit farming, egg production, horse breeding, swine production, and more.
 Agents must also be familiar with the technical terminology, equipment, and other concerns related to each area of production.

 Significant travel may be a part of the job, especially if the agent is assigned a large territory.
 Agents may visit farms, ranches, hatcheries, dairies, stables, orchards, fields, bee farms, aquaculture facilities, and a variety of other agricultural business locations during the course of their day.
 Agents may also be required to attend a variety of community activities such as conventions, fairs, college events, camps, and 4-H shows.

-Agricultural extension agents may be required to work evenings and weekends as their situation demands, though many agents are able to work normal day shift hours.
+Agricultural extension agents may be required to work evenings and weekends, though many are able to work normal day shift hours.
 Work for this position may take place both indoors and outdoors, so agents must be prepared to deal with changing weather conditions and temperature extremes.

 Agents must also exercise due caution when working around large animals in the field.
-Taking proper safety precautions can prevent potentially serious injuries from occurring.
-A solid knowledge of animal behavior can be invaluable for those agents who liaise with animal producers.
+Taking proper safety precautions can prevent serious injuries from occurring.
+Sound knowledge of animal behavior can be invaluable for those agents who liaise with animal producers.